Last Modified June 12, 2014

 Once you have received your planning decision notice you will need to check it carefully.
-If you are unsure of any information on the notice please contact us, quoting the reference number on it, which starts with TP/.
+If you are unsure of any information on the notice please contact us, quoting the reference number on it.

 Some conditions require you to submit further details or information and to tell us when they have been done